tytydraco/yessleep/out/My_girlfriend_bought_a_new_coat_and_it_changed_her_in_horrifying_ways.md

 Then came that scratching once more.

 I sat up, and my eyes shot ahead, settling on something I’d been avoiding since waking up.
 The suede armchair.
 The trench coat sitting upon it.
-And as I eyed Alissa’s favourite piece of clothing, which had sleeves draped across the armrests, I became increasingly convinced that I was staring not at a coat at all, but a *man*.
+And as I eyed Alissa’s favourite piece of clothing, which had sleeves draping across the armrests, I became increasingly convinced that I was staring not at a mere coat, but a *man*.

 Pareidolia is a common phenomenon.
 In the dark, we’ve all seen inanimate things that look like people.
 We’re pattern-seeking beings.
 But this wasn’t that.
 I know what I saw.
 I saw a man.